unkcpz/zpcknu-blog/content/notes/gsoc-summary-01.md

 ```

-But not able to convert to a coroutine with deep function calls.
+But not easily to convert to a coroutine with deep function calls.
 For example, `inline_callback` wrap the `callback`, if callback is not a coroutine,
 we need first convert it to the coroutine and await it in the `inline_callback` and then
 convert `inline_callback` into a coroutine either.